• Skip to primary navigation

 • Anxiety and Stress

-and I shall list my recommended models of therapy before I go on to explain it all to you!
+And I shall list my recommended models of therapy before I go on to explain it all to you!

 The recommended treatment for HOCD is CBT – Cognitive Behavioural Therapy.
-CBT includes Exposure Response Prevention (ERP), I mention that, as I have found that people look for a therapist for ERP, when in fact, it all should be done within Cognitive Behavioural Therapy.
+CBT includes Exposure Response Prevention (ERP); I mention that, as I have found that people look for a therapist for ERP, when in fact, it all should be done within Cognitive Behavioural Therapy.

 Now I shall explain it in a way that makes more sense!

-User friendly steps to overcoming HOCD
+User-friendly steps to overcoming HOCD

 Learn how to work with your thoughts and images